Words With Friends Rules: A Quick Start Guide

 Playing CARD here would be worth 48 points.

-If you play all seven tiles on your letter rack in a single turn, you earn an extra 35 points.
+If you play all seven tiles on your letter rack in a single turn, that’s called a bingo, which earns you an extra 35 points.
 This is on top of any additional points you earn from bonus spaces.

 One of the most valuable Words With Friends rules to remember is that you get credit for every word you create.
 If in forming one word horizontally, for example, the tiles also form another word vertically, you get points for both words.
 Using hooks is one of the most important strategies for winning.